She'll Be The Death Of Me

 Sonia: "Mountaineering rope.
 Could hold an elephant"

-takes over from a Colonel who's murdered during a cricket match.
+No.6 takes over from a Colonel who's murdered during a cricket match.
 Getting instructions from Potter, he goes to a record store where he's relayed instructions as to his new assignment.
 Mad scientist Schnipps is building a rocket to destroy London, No.6 must find him and destroy rocket, by taking over from the Colonel.
 He is given various clues and put through various trials by Sonia, the beautiful daughter of Schnipps, the titular Girl Who Was Death.

 The third and last filler episode.
 Apparently this was an unused Danger Man script but I find that rather hard to believe.
 It's far more like an episode of The Avengers, ABC's rival to the ITC shows.
 Mad scientists and diabolical masterminds were more their thing rather than Danger Man's.
 To reinforce this, No.6 chases Sonia in the same make and model of metallic blue Lotus Elkan as Mrs Peel drove in the colour episodes, indeed the chase uses two of The Avenger's most beloved filming locations, the turkey farmhouse and the lodge gates.
 This 'tribute' would be affectionately returned by The Avengers in their final season episode Wish You Were Here.